-All employees with job duties requiring direct contact with students in grades six (6) through twelve (12)middle and high school teachers, principals, and guidance counselors shall complete a minimum one (1) hour of high-quality suicide prevention training, including the recognition of signs and symptoms of possible mental illness.
+All employees with job duties requiring direct contact with students in grades six (6) through twelve (12), shall complete a minimum one (1) hour of high-quality suicide prevention training, including the recognition of signs and symptoms of possible mental illness.
 Such training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
-The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.3
+The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the inperson, live streaming, or video recording training is not required.3